eltay89/DocuChat/README.md

 RAG is a technique that combines:
 - **Retrieval**: Finding relevant information from a knowledge base
 - **Generation**: Using an AI model to create responses based on retrieved information
+- **Streaming**: Real-time token-by-token response generation for better user experience

-Think of it like an open-book exam where the AI can look up relevant information before answering your question.
+Think of it like an open-book exam where the AI can look up relevant information before answering your question, and then explains the answer as they think through it.

-#### Why Use RAG?
+#### Why Use RAG with Streaming?
 1. **Knowledge Limitation**: LLMs have a knowledge cutoff date and can't access real-time or private information
 2. **Hallucination Reduction**: By grounding responses in actual documents, we reduce made-up information
 3. **Domain Specificity**: Allows the AI to become an expert on your specific documents
 4. **Cost Efficiency**: Cheaper than fine-tuning models on custom data
+5. **Real-time Feedback**: Streaming provides immediate visual feedback during response generation
+6. **Better UX**: Users don't wait for complete responses, improving perceived performance

 ### Key Libraries and Their Roles 📚